Anime-influenced animation

-Anime-influenced animation is a type of non-Japanese work of animation that is noticeably similar to or inspired by anime.
+Anime-influenced animation, also known colloquially as animesque, is a type of non-Japanese work of animation that is noticeably similar to or inspired by anime.
 Generally, the term anime refers to a style of animation originating from Japan.
-As Japanese anime became increasingly popular, Western animation studios began implementing some visual stylizations typical in anime—such as exaggerated facial expressions, "super deformed" versions of characters, and white radial lines appearing on the screen when something shocking happens or when someone screams.
+As Japanese anime became increasingly popular, Western animation studios began implementing some visual stylizations typical in anime—such as exaggerated facial expressions, "super deformed" versions of characters, and white radial lines appearing on screen when something shocking, frightening, or distressing occurs.

+Two styles of eyes typically used in anime-inspired animation.

-Although outside Japan, anime is specifically used to mean animation from Japan or as a Japanese-disseminated animation style often characterized by colorful graphics, vibrant characters and fantastical themes, there is a debate over whether the culturally abstract approach to the word's meaning may open up the possibility of anime produced in countries other than Japan.
-Additionally, all these anime-influenced series have become defined as "anime" by some sources, in an attempt to classify all Japanese-anime styled works of non-Japanese origin.
+Although outside Japan, anime is specifically used to mean animation from Japan or as a Japanese-disseminated animation style often characterized by colorful graphics, vibrant characters and fantastical themes, there is debate over whether the culturally abstract approach to the word's meaning may open up the possibility of anime produced in countries other than Japan.
+Additionally, anime-influenced series are occasionally defined as "anime" by some sources, in an attempt to classify all anime-styled works of non-Japanese origin.